nikitanikushkin/test_backstage_weather_plugin/README.md

 # Introduction

-This is a standard Backstage application with a custom plugin that displays current weather in the user's location
+This is a standard Backstage application with a custom plugin that displays current weather in the user's location.

-The plugin page `https://<hostname>/weather` displays the current weather, as well as the weather is included to the upper left corner on all website pages
+The plugin page `https://<hostname>/weather` displays the current weather, as well as the weather is included in the upper left corner on all website pages.

-The displayed data:
+The displayed data includes:

 * Current temperature
 * Icon of the weather (cloudy, sunny, rainy, etc)
 * Humidity

+Weather is received via API key from [OpenWeather website](https://openweathermap.org/).

-The user location is detected by using [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API): the user has to agree with location detection, otherwise, the plugin will return `Unknown location` instead of weather
+The user location is detected by using [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API): the user has to agree with location detection, otherwise, the plugin will return `Unknown location` instead of weather.
+This API requires Backstage to work via HTTPS.

-Backstage also requires PostgreSQL database that may be deployed via `docker-compose.yaml` file
+Backstage also requires PostgreSQL database that may be deployed via `docker-compose.yaml` file.

 # How to start the application?

+1. Clone this repository locally to some folder and navigate to it:

+    ```
+    git clone https://github.com/nikitanikushkin/test_backstage_weather_plugin.git test_backstage_weather_plugin && cd $_
+    ```

 1. Go to [OpenWeather website](https://home.openweathermap.org/users/sign_up) and create an account to receive an API key

 1. Update `.env` file:

-    > :warning: ** `BACKSTAGE_HOSTNAME`, `POSTGRES_HOSTNAME` and `WEATHER_API_KEY` usually have to be updated, while the left vars maybe by left default**
+    > :warning: `BACKSTAGE_HOSTNAME`**,** `POSTGRES_HOSTNAME` **and** `WEATHER_API_KEY` **usually have to be updated, while the left vars maybe by left default**

     | Environment Variable | Description |
     | --- | --- |